Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 4. Use tags in PR name for following cases:
     - **[blocked by #<number>]** if you work is depending on others changes
     - **[wip]** when you start to re-edit your work, mark it so no one will accidentally merge it in meantime

+### Question & Answer

+1. **How can I help/contribute?**

+    All help is very welcome - reporting bug, solving issues and preparing bug fixes.
+To solve some issues you can start with label [good first issue](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or chose something close to your domain with label [help wanted](https://github.com/PyTorchLightning/pytorch-lightning/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
+Before you start to implement anything check that the issue description that it is clear and self-assign the task to you (if it is not possible, just comment that you take it and we assign it to you...).

+2. **Is there a recommendation for branch names?**

+    We do not rely on the name convention so far you are working with your own fork.
+Anyway it would be nice to follow this convention `<type>/<issue-id>_<short-name>` where the types are: `bugfix`, `feaure`, `docs`, `tests`, ...

+3. **How to rebase my PR?**

+    We recommend to create a PR in separate branch different from `master`, especially if you plan to submit several changes and do not want to wait until the fist one is resolved (we can work on them in parallel).
+Update your master with upstream (assuming you have already set [upstream](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork))
+    ```bash
+    git fetch --all --prune
+    git checkout master
+    git merge upstream/master
+    ```
+    checkout your feature branch
+    ```bash
+    git checkout my-PR-branch
+    git rebase master
+    # follow git instructions to resolve conflists
+    git push -f
+    ```